busyloop/optix/README.md

 end
 ```

 * Note: Optix does **not** validate or inspect positional parameters.
-This is up to you inside your method.
-  The value of this command is only used by Optix to display a proper synopsis in the help-screen.
+  Optix only uses the `params`-String to display a proper synopsis in the help-screen.

 ### depends